totaotata/CredsHarvester/README.md

 ## To Do :
+- [...]
+Add features to list all files and share with READ,WRITE access mode and export in .txt file with index line.
+- [...]
+Export results to CSV
+- [...]
+Add entrypoint option to start scan
+- [?]
+Add possibilites to Stop scan and re-play on the same last point
-- Search in file with regex
+- [] refacto with os.path lib (is_directory)
-- Improve error handling
+- [?]
+Create Class for arguments

-- Insert result in SQLite database
+- [] Insert result in SQLite database for better view and reserch
-- Export results to CSV
-- Search with a list of login/password
+- [v2] Search with a list of login/password

+## Done :
+- [X] Search in file with regex
+- [X] Improve error handling

 # Tips